coolchenyi/nlp-tools/README.md

 ## 1 data structure

-- TreeSet like java TreeSet implement
+- A TreeSet implement like java TreeSet

 ## 2 trie